Industrial Action

 - They should communicate regularly with you.

-- Consumer protection still exists even when strikes are on-going.
+Consumer protection still exists even when strikes are on-going, this means:

 - Your university must meet their contractual obligations.